Subject Leader: Miss A. Squires

-The department is well resourced with banks of computers in every room and its own department area.
-The department also has displays of student work in the classrooms and an array of visual stimuli to aid student enjoyment of the subject
+The department is well resourced with access to laptops and online subscriptions through the Geographical Society.
+The department also has displays of student work in classrooms and an array of visual stimuli including 3D maps to aid student enjoyment of the subject.

-Geography has an experienced subject leader who is driven to ensure that students are enthused by this fascinating subject, prepared well for the challenges of the course and achieve highly.
+The Geography department is driven to ensure that students are enthused by this fascinating subject, prepared well for the challenges of the course and achieve highly.

 Teaching includes good and outstanding practice at all key stages.

-Students enjoy project ILT (Independent Learning Task) homework in Geography at Key Stage 3 and respond well to interesting creative activities on a range of thought provoking topics.
+Students continue to enjoy the independent learning projects set for homework in Geography at Key Stage 3 and respond well to interesting creative activities on a range of thought provoking topics.

 Enrichment and Intervention

-Geography run regular coursework intervention sessions that are well attended by students keen to improve their grades.
+Geography run regular examination intervention sessions that are well attended by students to improve their grades, especially at Year 11.

-Geography have run student presentation afternoons where students at Key Stage 3 have presented their ILT models and creations to staff and their peers.
+Geography have continued to run student presentation afternoons where students in Key Stage 3 have presented their independent learning projects and creations to staff and their peers.

-Each year students go on to study Geography after A Level - last year a number of students were accepted onto course at Loughborough and Portsmouth Universities to study Geography and Human Geography
+Each year students go on to study Geography after A Level.
+This year students received conditional offers at St. Marys University and Exeter.

-Review and development of schemes of work at both Key Stages 4 and 5 to include stimulating and challenging lessons that prepare students well for the higher expectations of the exam boards.
+Continue the review and development of schemes of work at all key stages through sharing best practice and close liaison with exam boards to learn more about specifications and prepare students well for the expectations of exam boards.

-Promotion of the subject around the school and as an option choice at Key Stage 4 and 5 to continue to increase numbers of students studying the course.
+Promotion of the subject around the school with support from the subject ambassadors and as an option choice at Key Stage 4 and 5 to encourage an increase in numbers of students studying the subject.